Returning to the Telephone Answering Service Industry

 Tom Curtin, president of Amtelco, announced the promotion of Pat Dye to regional sales manager for the TAS division of Amtelco.
 Pat is covering TAS businesses in Texas, Oklahoma, Kansas, Nebraska, North and South Dakota, Wyoming, and Montana.
 He is also responsible for Amtelco’s 1Call healthcare division in Texas and Oklahoma.
 Pat’s in-depth knowledge of Amtelco’s hosting, soft switching, and SIP offerings will benefit new and existing customers.
 Pat has a great depth of experience with many aspects of Amtelco.
 He started as an installer, served as project manager, then a team leader, Eastern sales manager, sales engineer, and miSecureMessage sales specialist, before moving into his present position.

-OnviSource and members of the OnviSource Equipment Owners (OEO) Association will gather at the Hilton Dallas Park Cities in Dallas, Texas, April 4-6, 2016, for their annual meeting.
+The OnviSource Equipment Owners (OEO) will gather at the Hilton Dallas Park Cities in Dallas, Texas, April 4-6, 2016, for their annual meeting.
 Attendees will have the opportunity to expand their product knowledge during the first day of educational training sessions.
 These sessions will highlight new product features and enhancements.
-In addition users can pose questions to OnviSource service engineers regarding their particular systems and technical environments.
+In addition users can pose questions to service engineers regarding their particular systems and technical environments.
 OnviSource will act as host on day two of the event during a site visit at their newly expanded headquarters in Plano, Texas, with a tour of the facility and call center.

 Quotes for the Month